Saint-Tropez

 Saint-Tropez was a military stronghold and fishing village until the beginning of the 20th century.
 It was the first town on its coast to be liberated during World War II as part of Operation Dragoon.
-After the war, it became an internationally known seaside resort, renowned principally because of the influx of artists of the French New Wave in cinema and the Yé-yé movement in music.
-It later became a resort for the European and American jet set and tourists.
+In the late 1950s and early 1960s it became an internationally known seaside resort, renowned principally because of the influx of artists of the French New Wave in cinema and the Yé-yé movement in music.
+European and American jet setters followed, and tourists in their wake.

 History

 In 599 BC, the Phocaeans from Ionia founded Massilia (present-day Marseille) and established other coastal mooring sites in the area.
-The ancient name of Athenopolis has been identified as Saint-Tropez, and Pliny the Elder writes that it belonged to the Massilians.
+Through the writings of Roman historian and military commander Pliny the Elder, it was found that Saint-Tropez was known in ancient times as Athenopolis and that it belonged to the Massilians.
 In 31 BC, the Romans invaded the region.
 Their citizens built many opulent villas in the area, including one known as the "Villa des Platanes" (Villa of the Plane Trees).
 The closest settlement to Saint-Tropez in antiquity is attested as Heraclea-Caccabaria, today Cavalaire-sur-Mer, situated on the southern end of the peninsula, while the gulf of Saint-Tropez was called sinus Sambracitanus, which likely survives in the settlement name of Les Issambres.

-The town owes its current name to the early martyr Saint Torpes.
+The town owes its current name to the early Christian martyr Saint Torpes.
 Legend tells of his decapitation at Pisa during Nero's reign, with his body placed in a rotten boat along with a rooster and a dog.
-The body landed at the present-day location of the town of Saint-Tropez.
+The body purportedly landed at the present-day location of the town of Saint-Tropez.

 Toward the end of the ninth century, long after the fall of the Roman Empire in the West, pirates and privateers began a hundred years of attacks and sackings.
 In the tenth century, the village of La Garde-Freinet was founded 15 km to the north of Saint-Tropez.
 From 890 to 972, Saint-Tropez and its surroundings became an Arab Muslim colony dominated by the nearby Saracenic settlement of Fraxinet; in 940, Saint-Tropez was controlled by Nasr ibn Ahmad.
 From 961 to 963, Adalbert, son of Berengar, the pretender to the throne of Lombardy who was pursued by Otto I, hid at Saint-Tropez.
 In 972, the Muslims of Saint-Tropez held Maïeul, the abbot of Cluny, for ransom.

 In 976, William I, Count of Provence, Lord of Grimaud, began attacking the Muslims, and in 980 he built a tower where the Suffren tower now stands.
 In 1079 and 1218, Papal bulls mentioned the existence of a manor at Saint-Tropez.